codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0030-parallel-agent-stages.md

 4. **No Array Configs**: Removed `llm_providers` and `iteration_strategies` arrays - use `agents` list for variety
 5. **Partial Success**: Default to `all` policy (strict), but allow `any` for resilient pipelines
 6. **Pure Data Container**: `ParallelStageResult` is raw data only, no synthesis (Option B)
-7. **Automatic Commander**: Built-in `CommanderAgent` auto-invoked for final parallel stages, critically evaluates result quality
+7. **Automatic Synthesis**: Built-in `SynthesisAgent` auto-invoked for final parallel stages, critically evaluates result quality
-8. **User-Accessible Commander**: Built-in `CommanderAgent` can also be explicitly used in chains
+8. **User-Accessible Synthesis**: Built-in `SynthesisAgent` can also be explicitly used in chains
 9. **Database Hierarchy**: Parent-child relationship for stage executions enables clean queries and UI grouping
 10. **Consistent Naming**: Use `name` field in `ParallelAgentConfig` (not `agent`) for consistency with stage naming
 11. **Metadata Separation**: Configuration metadata vs execution metadata clearly separated in `ParallelStageMetadata`